syncsynchalt/mutato/README.md

 code mill
 ---------

-The muto's code is placed in a random location in the code mill.
+Each muto's code is placed in a random location in its code mill.
 This code is executed in a loop.
-The muto cannot modify their own code or escape the loop.
+The muto cannot modify its own code or escape the loop.

 data mill
 ---------

-The muto has access to a data mill which contains the enemy muto's code somewhere within.
+Each muto has access to a data mill which contains the enemy muto's code somewhere within.
 The muto can modify the data mill but has no way to inspect it.

 mutocode
 --------

-The following opcodes are understood by the muto machine:
+The following instructions are understood by the muto machine:

 *   `.
 NOOP`
     Perform no action.